substrait-io/substrait/site/docs/types/meta_type_system.md

 # Meta Type System

-In addition to the data type system, Substrait defines a second, much simpler type system that is internally used for type parameters, constraint patterns for function argument types, return type derivations, and similar static constructs.
+In addition to the data type system, Substrait defines a second, much more restricted type system that is internally used for type parameters, constraint patterns for function argument types, return type derivations, and similar static constructs.
 In addition to basic scalar primitive types, data types (from the normal type system) are *themselves* values in this system, allowing them to be manipulated.

 The meta type system also includes a syntax definition.
 Combined with the pattern matching and evaluation semantics, it effectively forms a tiny domain-specific language.
 The syntax for data types especially is also used throughout the documentation.